[MENU]

 Website: Southern Association of Colleges and Schools Commission on Colleges

-If a student complaint cannot be resolved through MCC’s student complaint procedures, students may file a student complaint through SARA-NC, which is the portal for North Carolina.
+If a student complaint cannot be resolved through MCC’s student complaint procedures, students may file a student complaint through SARA-NC.
+The North Carolina State Education Assistance Authority (NCSEAA) serves as the SARA-NC portal entity for North Carolina.
 Students should use the SARA-NC Complaint Process and use the SARA-NC Complaint Form (PD).
 Links are listed below:

 Terrence R. Scarborough, M.P.A.